 A brisk walk in the morning calls for a good breakfast.
 So, head to the biggest market in Budapest for some farm-fresh produce.

 Stop by Dohany Street Synagogue

 Budapest is home to a large Jewish community.
 The Dohany Street Synagogue reflects the Jewish influence on Budapest.
 Also known as the Great Synagogue, it is the second-largest synagogue in the world.

 A peek into the Dohany Street Synagogue will leave you impressed with its massive 1200 square meter interiors and a seating capacity of 3000 people.

 Right next the Vorosmarty Square is a street lined with boutiques and cafes.
 Vaci Street is a shopper’s paradise and one can easily spend an entire afternoon here.

 You can fine dine in one of the many up-market restaurants here or grab a quick meal at the budget snack outlets.

 Take a golf cart ride at Margaret Island

 Ever visited an island park in the middle of a river?
 Well, Margaret Island is located between Buda and Pest in the river Danube.
-It is the best park in the city and accessible by public transport.
+It is the best park in the city and is accessible by public transport.

 The island has its very own Palatinus thermal bath where you can go for a dip.
-The other things to do on the island include a stroll in the Japanese and Rose gardens and watch the musical fountain.
+The other things to do on the island include a stroll in the Japanese and Rose gardens and watching the musical fountain.